French Fridays with Dorie – Provencal Olive Fougasse

 I can’t help it!
 It’s just all I want to make right now.
 If I could get away with it I would be serving nothing but fresh bread for breakfast, lunch, and dinner.

-This bread called to me, not just because it’s layered but because the layers are 2 very different kinds of bread.
+This Rosemary Cheddar Cheese Bread called to me, not just because it’s layered but because the layers are 2 very different kinds of bread.
 The bottom layer is a very wheat-y rosemary and the top is a white batter with tons of cheese.
 I had no idea how they were going to work together.

 We adored this bread!
 Absolutely adored it.
 The wheat batter’s crust got so crisp like wheat breads tend to do and the cheese batter was fluffy and amazing.
 It was the best of both worlds!
 It was good with butter, without, toasted, not toasted.
 Seriously, make this bread.